 Shortness of breath, chronic cough, and chest pain are common warning signs of a breathing disorder.
 Dennis Kellar, MD, Amanda Law, FPA-APRN, CNP, and the skilled team at Northwest Pulmonary and Sleep Medicine in Algonquin, Illinois, specialize in treating the full spectrum of breathing disorders — from asthma to tuberculosis.
 If you’re unsure whether you have a breathing disorder, the practice provides an array of diagnostic tests onsite.
 Get the care you need today.
 Call or book a consultation online.

 Breathing disorders come in many forms.
-These conditions are brought on by infections, smoke, and other factors.
+Infections, smoke, and other factors bring on these conditions.

 Breathing disorders include: